IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 The same readiness script checks whether VS Code and the Microsoft Remote - SSH extension are present.
 Terminal SSH must work before VS Code is tested.

-For most users, this is the normal day-to-day interface after the connection test passes.
+For users who need the advanced command-line/developer path, VS Code is a useful day-to-day interface after the connection test passes.
 Open the code repository or smallest useful project subdirectory, not an entire home, group, or project-storage tree.
 VS Code does not create a Slurm allocation: use its terminal to submit and inspect jobs, not to run a sustained analysis directly.

 Before searching, exclude data, results, environments, package trees, and workflow caches.
 Review extensions and Workspace Trust because remote